-The important causative factors are obesity, lack of exercise, abnormal pressure on veins during pregnancy, abnormal life-style, prolonged standing and prolonged sitting with legs down.
+The important causative factors are obesity, lack of exercise, abnormal pressure on veins during pregnancy, prolonged standing and prolonged sitting with legs down.
 Due to advanced age, overweight and lack of exercise veins of legs become very weak and, therefore, develop into varicose veins.

 Today a lot of occupations and professions have sprung up where a person is required to either constantly stand up for a long time or made to sit with legs hanging down for a considerable time.
 Computer professionals, receptionists, security guards, traffic policemen, salesmen working at counters in shops and departmental stores and persons doing desk jobs day in and day out are the worst sufferers of varicose veins.